-Easter eggs decorating is a tradition shared by many cultures throughout the world, from children using stickers and vegetable dye, to professional artists creating sophisticates and elaborate designs.
+Easter egg decorating is a tradition shared by many cultures throughout the world, from children using stickers and vegetable dye, to professional artists creating sophisticated and elaborate designs.
 Though now, egg decorating is associated with the Christian Easter, the roots of the tradition go back to over 60,000 years ago in Africa and about 5,000 years ago in Egypt.
 The pagan ritual of welcoming spring, with the egg being a symbol of fertility and revival, was later adopted by Christians.

 The tradition of dyeing Easter eggs started in the beginning of the 17th century.
 Traditionally Orthodox Easter eggs are dyed in red, the color that is symbolic of the death and resurrection of Jesus Christ.
 Red signifies his blood, the shell represents the tomb, and the cracking of eggs is the release and the resurrection.